Two Piece Chocolate Mold Prep For

 |9.
 The mold fully prepared for use.|

-Disclaimer: The information presented here is accurate to the best of my knowledge and common candle making practices as of the time of this writing - January 2006.
+Disclaimer: The information presented here is accurate to the best of my knowledge and common candle making practices as of the time of this writing.
+Originally published in January 2006 and updated in June 2011.
 The author and the publisher accept no liability for the use or misuse of any of the information presented in this article.
 This article is presented for informational purposes and is used at your own risk.

 Author: Bob Sherman